Anirudh123nasty/ARTri3/AEcreatetask.md

     except:
         return render_template("aecreatetaskIndex.html", a="Something went wrong try again")
 ```
+This function was written by Ethan Vo.
+Sequencing is met since each line of code is run line by line until the end.
+Selection is met through the 'try except' method in python, which runs the first segment of the function to generate fibonacci terms.
+If there is a error (which likely would be caused by the progam not able to get the user input 'f', set it to 'a', and then set 'b' to the integer value of 'a'), when the second segment of code would run.
+This displays the same page, and sets 'a' to an error message that displays below the user input area.
 ## The second program code segment must show where your student-developed procedure is being called in your program:
 ```html